FrankHJCuypers/gaai/DEVELOPMENT.md

 - `./gradlew createDebugCoverageReport` creates an html coverage report in `app\build\reports\coverage\test\debug` based on the jacoco results in `app\build\outputs\unit_test_code_coverage\debugUnitTest\testDebugUnitTest.exec`.
   This task is **not** included in `./gradlew build`.
+- `./gradlew bundle` creates an aab bundle.
+This bundle can be used to upload to Google Play.
+  Bundles are not signed.

 ## GitHub actions